 This strange twist means that the very nature of comics is explored, with Angell employing unique quirks of storytelling that are much more intellectual than one would expect from this simple looking comic.

 As I mentioned, I’ve only read the first 250 strips so far; they make for such a great breezy summer read that I’m trying to slow myself down and savour the rest of the ride (I blasted through the first hundred strips in about an hour).
-I’m also a little concerned as I’ve recently discovered that Cat and Meringue have found a way out of the comic and into the real world in the form of adorable plushies currently funding on Kickstarter.
+I’m also a little concerned as I’ve recently discovered that Cat and Meringue have found a way out of the comic and into the real world in the form of adorable plushies currently available to purchase on IndieGoGo.
 Nich, I really hope you know what you’re doing bringing these two out of the world of the comics – and don’t take it personally when I say I’m going to choose their side if they do decide to finally come after you.